 The first—and currently, the only—nutritional supplement shown in a clinical study to improve all aspects of women’s sexual health, Vivo is an accessible, safe solution for a stark white space.
 Sure, there are players in the female libido arena: Addyi, a prescription for premenopausal women with HSDD (hypoactive sexual desire disorder) is available through your physician and via Hers, an online subscription company geared toward female reproductive health for $25 a month, but it comes with a black box warning, or the FDA's strictest warning placed on the labeling of prescription drugs or drug products when a serious hazard—even death—is associated.
 There are also FDA-pending prescriptions such as Vyleesi, which is administered by injection, and Libicore, an intranasal spray, as well as OTC hormone-balancing powders like Welleco Super Boosters and Moon Juice Sex Dust, but none of them have the clinical trials like Vivo does, or (in the case of the prescriptions) the ease of accessibility like Vivo does.

 In a world where Viagra is so flippantly advertised, it's high time women have easy access to sexual performance solutions.
 Interestingly, close to half of all premenopausal women struggle with sexual intimacy, which is not unlike men, who face similar stats—10% are affected per decade of life, or 40% of men in their 40s, 50% of men in their 50s, and so forth.
-Vivo casts a wide net, too: Although the study was performed on premenopausal women because of the patient base, Vivo is proven to be effective in postmenopausal women as well.
-And as for safety, the brand tells me that there are little to no side effects, the only being those commonly associated with an increase in testosterone levels like acne and oily skin, but these are temporary and disappear once you stop supplementation.
-Where lack of libido in females was once shamed and tabooed, we should be able to purchase supplements for decreased sex drive as simply as we purchase melatonin for poor sleep, sans any judgment or barriers.
+Vivo casts a wide net, too: Although Vivo hasn't been studied extensively in postmenopausal women, there is certainly anecdotal information that demonstrates it may be effective for more than just premenopausal woman.

 Ed. note: Before taking Vivo, speak with your physician.